IronGarden16/100DaysOfCode/Log.md

 money.
 So, I started making those changes a few days now.
 But I'm still thinking of where to put it.
 So, for today.
 I only made the category as a list.
 So that I can make a median expense for each category.

+## Day 9: Moment
+I added moment for formatting my date on the transaction items.